google/applied-machine-learning-intensive/v2/04_classification/06_images_and_video/slides.md

 <!--
 Matplotlib
-* We’ll use the matplotlib Python library that you’re familiar with and have used for creating charts.
+* We’ll use the matplotlib Python library that you have already used for creating charts.
 But in this exercise, we’ll use it to plot an image, instead of chart.

 PIL (Python Imaging Library)
 * Free library for the Python programming language that adds support for opening, manipulating, and saving many different image file formats